CornellDataScience/QuACC/PROGRESS.md

   * TODO 1: Insert the attention layer (to be implemented by Yuji) between previous states and current inputs
   * TODO 2: Implement GRU operation and wrap it around the attention layer
   * TODO 3: Return hidden layers inside of the output tuple
-* I was there when Yuji pulled off some tensor black magics
+* I was there when Yuji pulled off some tensor black magic